-The Standard Chartered Champions & Chater Cup, one of only three races over 2400m in Hong Kong each term, is the final leg of the Hong Kong Triple Crown and the final Group 1 of the Hong Kong season.
+The Standard Chartered Champions & Chater Cup is one of only three races over 2400m in Hong Kong each term.
+It is also the final leg of the Hong Kong Triple Crown and the final Group 1 of the Hong Kong season.

-It was run over a variety of distances until it was switched to 2400m in 1995, gaining international G1 status in 2015.
+It was run over a variety of distances until it was switched to 2400m in 1995 and gained international G1 status in 2015.
 The Standard Chartered Bank has sponsored the Champions & Chater Cup since 2010.